 For HydraChill founder Nick Davis it was a return to old stamping ground.
 "I used to live within walking distance of this centre and was a regular user.
 Whilst I could barely then have imagined returning in such circumstances, I could equally never have envisaged the changes that have taken place on site.
 The Swansea University Sports Village is now quite superb and I’m delighted that HydraChill can help reflect that facility excellence".

 The commissioning certainly please delegates at the BUCS national conference held at Swansea University who had this refreshing new water and bottle service available to them.
-Among them included Royal Holloway University who quickly followed up with the purchase of two nunits of their own.
+Among them included Royal Holloway University who quickly followed up with the purchase of two units of their own.
 Cardiff University Sports followed suit.